SirajChokshi/TerrainGeneration/README.md

 # TerrainGeneration
-Terrain Generator written with C/WebAssembly and visualized with HTML5/JavaScript.
+Terrain Generator written with C (compiled into WebAssembly) and visualized with HTML5/JavaScript.